harshitvasu/just-notes/modern-history/spectrum-5.md

 levies, trained and commanded by British officers.
 He also encouraged the tribals to maintain peace.
-He created the North-West Frontier Province (NWFP) directly under the 134 ✫ A Brief History of Modern India
+He created the North-West Frontier Province (NWFP) directly under the

 Government of India (earlier, it was under control of the lieutenant-governor of Punjab).
 Overall, Curzon’s policies resulted in a peaceful north-west frontier.
 The peaceful